Gender Pay Gap

 The gender pay gap measures the difference between men and women’s average earnings and is expressed as a percentage of men’s pay.

-Our latest results are for the snapshot date of 5th April 2020.
-The information was compiled and calculated by our HR Department, and then reviewed and confirmed by Bev Dixon, Commercial Director.
+Our latest results are for the snapshot date of 5th April 2021.
+The information was compiled and calculated by our HR Department, and then reviewed and confirmed by Bev Dixon, Chief Operating Officer.

 |The proportion of Males and Females in the four quartile bands are:||Male||Female|

-The results for 2020 are significantly affected by Coronavirus and having 84% of our workforce on furlough or other forms of leave on the snapshot date.
-This meant that our Gender Pay Gap was calculated on just 16% of our ‘normal’ workforce.
-This 16% represented the staff needed to provide the essential work to maintain the business and keep the facilities and buildings safe and secure.
+The results for 2021 are significantly affected by Coronavirus and having 59% of our workforce on furlough, flexi-furlough or other forms of leave on the snapshot date.
+This meant that our Gender Pay Gap was calculated on only 94 employees, who are not a representation of the 250+ employees that would usually be included in such a calculation.

 We remain committed to addressing the gender pay gap and offer the following: